Skip to main content

 1. Send me last month's care plan report for any current client (anonymised).
 If they can't, they're not actually doing the work.
 A real care plan generates documentation.

-2. What's the SLA on breakages?
+2. What's the guaranteed response time on breakages?
 Specific hours, or vague "we'll get to it"?

 3. What's the cancellation notice?
 Anything more than 30 days is tying you to the relationship past usefulness.